YBelikov/xml-analyser-csharp/README.md

 # xml-analyser-csharp
-Done as lab in OOP university courde
+Done as lab in OOP university course